Homemade Pico de Gallo is a staple appetizer at our house! This fresh salsa can be scooped up with chips or used as a topping for tacos!

 You can also soak diced onion in cold ice water for 15 minutes and then drain it really well before adding it to the tomatoes.
 This will help to take out some of the bitter flavor of the onion.

-What Ingredients Can You Add Or Swap Out In This Recipe?
+What Ingredients Can You Swap Out In This Recipe?

 So you have to stick with the tomatoes, that much is for sure!
 I know some people have really strong feelings about cilantro, too.
 Definitely try it if you’re on the fence, cilantro really gives this salsa a super fresh flavor!